Download species observation data

 Outliers selected on the map

-7. In the Statistics pane, right-click the histogram for the slope field.
+7. In the Statistics pane, right-click the histogram for the annual_precip field.
 Click Open Histogram.

-The histogram for the slope field opens.
+The histogram for the annual_precip field opens.
 The outliers that you selected are shown on the histogram.
 Using the histogram, you can see that all the outliers are on the high side, or in areas with steeper slope.
-Next, you'll look at BC_01, or average annual temperature.
+Next, you'll look at the average annual temperature.

 8. On the Distribution of slope histogram, on the ribbon, click Clear Selection, then close the histogram.

-9. In the Statistics pane, right-click the Chart Preview for BC_01 and choose Open Histogram.
+9. In the Statistics pane, right-click the Chart Preview for annual_mean_temp and choose Open Histogram.

 The histogram opens.
 To understand what temperatures badgers might prefer, you'll select badger presence points.